6 Exercises Every Lacrosse Player Needs

 chair assisted kneeling hip flexor stretch

 • Begin on hands and knees.
-Slide one knee forward between your hands with your heel positioned just beneath the opposite hip.
+Slide one knee forward and position your heel just beneath the opposite hip.

-• Extend the opposite leg out behind you with your toes tucked into the floor.
+• Extend the opposite leg behind you and tuck your toes into the floor.

 • Keep your hips square and facing forward as you lean forward.

-• Hold this position for 1-2 minutes and each side to stretch out your glutes, hip flexors, and rotators.
+• Hold this position for 1-2 minutes and each side.

 Front view of pigeon stretch